remix-run/remix-website/data/posts/remix-vs-next.md

 With Next.js you have to ship your own data mutation code to the browser to interact with the API routes and propagate updates to the rest of the UI.
 As we saw in this article, even top teams mess this up around errors, interruptions, and race conditions.
 Not only does this cause a degraded user experience, we think this architectural divergence makes application abstractions harder work with, too (but you get to decide that for yourself in the next section).

-> You're ignoring `getServerSideProps`
+> Aren't you ignoring `getServerSideProps`?

 A lot of folks say you can do all the things Remix does with `getServerSideProps`.
 This would definitely make it easier to build the shopify abstractions in Next.js and keep it all on the server.

-But Next.js doesn't have any APIs to communicate with those data mutation APIs built in, you are still on your own to communicate with those
+However, you still have the data mutations to deal with.
+You'll need a combination of `getServerSideProps`, API routes, and your own browser code that communicates with them for mutations (including error handling, interruptions, race conditions, redirects, and revalidation).
+What we're really saying here is "you could build your own Remix".
+Indeed, you could.

 We didn't even get to talk about some of our favorite features in Remix like nested routes (and Remix's built-in network optimizations around them), catch boundaries, transition APIs for pending and optimistic UI, resource routes, SEO, built-in session abstractions, and more.
-Perhaps now that we've answered the big question everybody keeps asking us, we can start really showing off what Remix can do!
+Perhaps now that we've answered the big question everybody keeps asking us, we can start showing off what Remix can do!

 ## Scavenger Hunt 🥾